-The Association makes and services loans to farmers, ranchers, rural homeowners, and certain farm-related businesses.
+The Association makes and services loans to farmers, ranchers, rural homeowners and certain farm-related businesses.
 The Association's loan volume consists of long-term farm mortgage loans, production and intermediate-term loans, and farm-related business loans.
 These loans are available to eligible borrowers with competitive fixed, adjustable, and index-based interest rates with loan maturities up to 30 years.
 Loans serviced by the Association offer several installment payment cycles, the timing of which usually coincides with the seasonal cash-flow capabilities of the borrower.

-The composition of the Association's loan portfolio, including principal less funds held of \$1,023,902,768, \$974,928,604, and \$884,970,381 as of December 31, 2021, 2020 and 2019, respectively, is described more fully in detailed tables in Note 3 to the consolidated financial statements, "Loans and Allowance for Loan Losses" included in this annual report.
-The Association increased total loan volume by \$48,974,164 or 5.0 percent compared to 2020.
+The composition of the Association's loan portfolio, including principal less funds held of \$1,059,916,803, \$1,023,902,768, and \$974,928,604, as of December 31, 2022, 2021, and 2020, respectively, is described more fully in detailed tables in Note 3 to the consolidated financial statements, "Loans and Allowance for Loan Losses" included in this annual report.
+The Association increased total loan volume by \$36,014,035 or 3.5 percent compared to 2021.
 These increases are the result of an increase in capital markets activity, an overall improvement of economic and financial markets and increased demand for loans within the Association's territory.

-The Association's largest commodity concentration in its loan portfolio continues to be poultry, which is approximately 38.5 percent or \$393,787,374.
+The Association's largest commodity concentration in its loan portfolio continues to be poultry, which is approximately 34.9 percent or \$366,990,507.
 The industry is presently stable, with market prices for poultry showing some positive signs of increased demand for poultry products.
-Production in 2021 remained steady to increasing as markets both in the States and overseas continue to show signs of increased demand for poultry meat supplies.
+Production in 2022 remained steady to increasing as markets both in the States and overseas continue to show signs of increased demand for poultry meat supplies.
 Some integrators are offering new grower contracts in order to meet their market demands, with egg and chick placements in Alabama increasing slightly each week.
-The Association has 27.5 percent of its poultry portfolio guaranteed, which helps to reduce loss exposure in this commodity.
-Projections for 2022 could show some isolated limitations due to continued uncertain economic conditions driving commodity price fluctuation.
+The Association has 28.0 percent of its poultry portfolio guaranteed, which helps to reduce loss exposure in this commodity.
+Projections for 2023 could show some isolated limitations due to continued uncertain economic conditions driving commodity price fluctuation.
 Poultry growers continue to operate with thin margins.
 The Association continues to experience some isolated concerns in this segment of its portfolio, as evidenced by some due date changes to better match the individual growers' batch sales.
 Management feels that this loan servicing is due primarily to changes in poultry markets where integrators are adjusting their bird size/placements as the market dictates.
 Management anticipates these concerns will correct themselves with the increased demand for poultry.

-Avian Influenza, or bird flu, continues to be of concern to the Association; however, there were no known Avian Influenza cases in 2021 within the Association's territory, or thus far in 2022.
+Avian Influenza, or bird flu, continues to be of concern to the Association; however, there were no known Avian Influenza cases in 2022 within the Association's territory, or thus far in 2023.
 The State Department of Agriculture and Industries, as well as all poultry integrators, have mandatory strict biosecurity requirements for all farms.
-The Association also has biosecurity guidelines for poultry farm inspections during high-risk conditions.
-The Association will continue to monitor any changes regarding outbreaks and any impact to the loan portfolio on an ongoing basis during the upcoming months.
+The Association also has bio security guidelines for poultry farm inspections during high-risk conditions.
+The Association will continue to monitor any changes regarding outbreaks and any impact to the loan portfolio on an ongoing basis during the upcoming winter months.

 Agricultural income has been stable to improving over the past few years, with fairly good growing conditions and commodity prices.
-Weather conditions for 2021 had average moisture over most of the Association's territory.
-Cow/calf prices are expected to slightly improve or hold steady in 2022, which should also be beneficial to cow-calf operators in the Association's lending territory.
+Weather conditions for 2022 had average moisture over most of the Association's territory.
+Cow/calf prices are expected to slightly improve or hold steady in 2023, which should also be beneficial to cow-calf operators in the Association's lending territory.